AMBLE-OKAY-THIS-IS-LITERALLY-THE-SLAST-ONE-1

 Progress In Lessons Was Unclear.

-Several users expressed a desire to have more indication represented in their progress during lessons and review exercises as well as being shown when they have completed a specific task.
+Users expressed a desire to have more indication represented in their progress during lessons and review exercises.

 Final Designs